amjhd94/OutputWeighted-DeepLearning/README.md

 val_acc_metric = keras.metrics.MeanSquaredError()
 ```

 4- This is the important step where we create the output-weighted loss function and training step.
 There are three different loss functions that can be used here.
-One is the typicall **mean swuared error**.
+One is the typical **mean squared error**.
 The other is the output weighted loss function which weighs the prediction error of each true output value by the inverse of the probability of its occurrence.
 And the last loss function is the combination of the two previous loss functions.
 The custom loss function, 'loss_fn' is then fed to the 'train_step' function which in turn uses it in the forward pass and the back propagation to update the model weights accordingly.

 ```py
 def loss_fn(y_pred, y_true, py, loss_type='MSE'):